Track Cycling Concepts: Torque

 *When we talk about negative torque in cycling, we’re talking about positive speed with negative torque, which creates a forward breaking effect (q4 in the above diagram).

 That is torque for (sprint) cyclists in a nut-shell.
 It is certainly not exhaustive, but should give the readers an insight into why, what, and how to train for peak torque production (in the gym, and on the bike).
-The next blog post in the series will be about POWER…
+The next blog post in the series is about power…

 This blog is authored by BJ Olson in collaboration with Dave Bernard (author of Older Stronger Faster) and Glenn Catchpole of Velobike